tomjw/GettingAndCleaningData/README.md

 The aggregate function is then used to find the mean of the variables grouped by subject and activity.

+The resulting data table is output to Means_and_SDs_HAR_Data.csv, as shown in the repositiry.

 An example plot for one of the variables is also produced.